0x4f53/Wristkey/README.md

 #### File import not working

 Make sure Wristkey has storage permissions in your watch's Settings app.
-If importing from JSON, make sure the file you download from your Bitwarden account is an **Unencrypted** file in **JSON** format (Encrypted JSON and Encrypted / Unencrypted CSV files don't work).
+If importing from JSON, make sure the file you export is an **Unencrypted** file in **JSON** format.
 If importing from Authenticator, make sure the screenshot or picture is in **PNG or JPG** format and is clear.
+If using a Wristkey backup file, make sure it has the _.backup_ extension.

 #### File export not working